datacamp/authoring/courses/design.md

 In this stage,
-you put the exercises in a logical order then derive a point-form outline for the entire course from them.
+you put the exercises in a logical order then derive a point-form course outline for the entire course from them.
 This is also when you will consolidate the datasets your formative assessments have used.

-Checkin: an instructional sequence and dataset summary.
+Checkin: a course outline and dataset summary.

 Note: